rahulkumarsingh73690/acss-site/app/docs/frequently-asked-questions.md

 <dl class="dl-list">
     <dt>Inline styling, the bad parts:</dt>
-    <dd>The high specificity, the verbosity, the impossibility to deal with pseudo-classes or pseudo-elements, and the fact that those bytes are not cached.</dd>
+    <dd>High specificity, verbosity, the inability to deal with pseudo-classes or pseudo-elements, and the fact that those bytes are not cached</dd>
     <dt>Inline styling, the good parts:</dt>
     <dd>Scope is limited to the element onto which the classes are  applied to and the styling is <em>portable</em> because that styling is <em>not</em> contextual.</dd>
 </dl>